-Homework: Homework will be conducted using the textbook publisher's online system at: http://pearsonmylabandmastering.com An access code has been bundled with the textbook.
+Homework: Homework will be conducted using the textbook publisher's online system, MasteringChemistry.
+An access code has been bundled with the textbook.
 Please take note of the course ID# the first day of class.

 A Note on Homework: Please do the homework.
 Please allow enough time on the homework so that you can think about your responses and pay close attention to the questions.
 It is not intended to be mere busy work but is instead an important part of the learning experience.
-Believe it or not, education research has been conducted to show what may be obvious - students who do the homework for themselves (not copying off of someone else or looking up the answers online) do much better in the class.